dotsquid/unity3d-standards/coding.md

     private bool working;
 }
 ```
-Do not declare several variables in one line.
-Some rules of ordering members written below.
-By access modifier:
-- public
-- protected
-- internal
-- private
-- protected internal

 Use the following order when you have to write something inside one of my class:
 - Enums
 - Structs